nical/blog/content/posts/lyon-1-0.md

   </a>
 </p>

-`lyon` is a Rust crate providing a number of functionalities related to vector graphics and rendering them using polygon tessellation.
-The most interesting piece is the fill tessellator which produces a triangle mesh for any arbitrary vector path including shapes with holes and self intersecting ones.
-There are a few other note worthy goodies, such as the `lyon_geom` crate which provide a lot of useful curve manipulation math on top of `euclid`.

-`lyon` first hit crates.io around mid 2016, there have been quite a few releases since then and the last release with breaking changes before `1.0.0` was in January 2021, so more than a year ago.
+`lyon` first hit crates.io around mid 2016.
+There have been quite a few releases since then and the last release with breaking changes before `1.0.0` was in January 2021, so about a year and a half ago at the time of writing.
 The project is quite stable and I have been happy with the robustness of the tessellator for a while.
 So why not publish a `1.0.0` sooner?

 For a large part I, like many in the Rust ecosystem, have been guilty of a bit of "`1.0` semver shyness" there's this irrational fear of marking something `1.0` while it isn't perfect and it's API completely figured out.
 The reality of software is of course that nothing is ever perfect.
 The other reason, the more important one, is that I've always wanted this project to grow into a fully featured 2D renderer.
 It was my goal at the beginning and In the process I found that making a fast and robust tessellator is a project in its own right and I got side-tracked.
-I think of it as a good thing, I am sure that a decent portion of lyon's users are interested in some of the difficult low level components more than in a fully flegded renderer.
+I think of it as a good thing, I am sure that a decent portion of lyon's users are interested in some of the difficult low level components more than in a fully fledged renderer.
 I haven't given up on the idea, but realistically it will be far enough in the future that the version number should reflect how I think of the pieces that I have now.

 So there you have it.
 I'm taking this ridiculously tiny psychological leap and incrementing the major version to 1, giving me access to not two but three semver numbers to define versions.
-There will be a 2.0 eventually, and surely many after that.
+There will be a 2.0 eventually, and surely many other major versions after that.

 # What's new in 1.0?